November 28-30, 2018

 *In order to obtain the group rate, attendees must be from the same organization and REGISTER TOGETHER to qualify for any Group Rate.
 Additional registrants may join a pre-existing group at the initial group rate; however, the addition of new registrants to a pre-existing group will not make the group eligible for further reduced rate, since the rate is set at the time of the initial registration.

 Cancellation Policy & Refunds

 To be guaranteed a spot in the hotel you MUST book early because the hotel has limited space capacity.
-The Cosmopolitan Hotel rate for our Fall Forum is $179 per night plus a resort fee of $25.
+The Roosevelt Hotel rate for our Fall Forum is $239 per night.
 Each guest room includes complimentary internet access.
-To make your reservation, click HERE or call The Cosmopolitan Hotel at (855) 435-0005 and use reference code SMANB7.
-It is important to note that The Cosmopolitan Hotel requires one night’s deposit when making your reservation.
+To make your reservation, please call The Roosevelt Hotel at (504) 648-1200 or click HERE.
+It is important to note that The Roosevelt Hotel requires one night’s deposit when making your reservation.